Wang-lab-UCSD/RESP2/README.md

 speed of some other approach. xGPR also has an improved API and is easier to install, so it is preferred in general.

-What this means is that you want to reproduce all experiments, you will need to run the first three in the pipeline using xGPR v0.4.0.1, and the last two using v0.2.0.5.
+What this means is that you want to reproduce all experiments, you will need to run the first two in the pipeline using xGPR v0.4.0.1, and the last two using v0.2.0.5.
 There are several ways you can do this.
 You can for example set up two virtual environments, or alternative install one variant and run the corresponding experiments, then install the other variant and run the remaining experiments.